 - Students should apply for the program no later than the first semester of the senior year and no earlier than the first semester of the junior year.
 Students must have a minimum 3.00 grade point average in psychology and statistics courses and must have completed at least half of the credit hours required for the BA in Psychology, including STAT-202 Basic Statistics, before applying to the program.
 Students must submit a completed graduate application form, Graduate Record Examination (GRE) scores for the General examination (Verbal, Quantitative, and Analytic), two letters of recommendation, and copies of all college transcripts.

-- All requirements for the BA in Psychology.
+- All requirements for the BA degree in Psychology or related fields.

 - All requirements for the MA in Psychology, including a minimum of 18 credit hours completed in residence in graduate status after the undergraduate degree has been awarded.
 Students must finish the master's degree requirements within three years from the date of first enrollment in the master's program.

-For more information on the BA/MA program requirements, please contact Dr. Anthony Ahrens, the MA program director, at
+For more information on the BA/MA program requirements, please contact Dr. Zehra Peynircioglu, the MA program director, at email@example.com.